yujunz/gitlab.com-runbooks/docs/packaging/manage-package-signing-keys.md

 - Enter `expire`, follow prompts to expire by X years with `2y`
 - Enter `save` to store the changes to the key and exit.
 - Export the updated key(s), and upload to appropriate storage locations & systems.
-- Insure to copy the original key to a backup file in the secure storage location.
+- Ensure to copy the original key to a backup file in the secure storage location.

 See [Exporting the Keys]()